How we managed to launch a database designer to more than 200,000 users around the world without a budget.

 - Product-led Growth: How we used our own product to grow the user base

-There is no such thing as an overnight success – only fast iteration on Product and Marketing development creates sustainable growth.
-This is what we keep in mind whenever we launch a new product or a new feature.
+There is no such thing as an overnight success in building products- only continuous iteration creates sustainable growth.

-That’s why we divided our launch into mini-launches instead of a single huge event to shorten the feedback loop.
+That’s why we divided our launch into mini-launches instead of a single huge event to minimize the feedback cycle and maximize learning opportunities.

 2. Understand Your Target Audience and Value Propositions

-As I mentioned in the first part, knowing your target audience and value propositions will help you refine your product experience and market your product to the right people.
+As I mentioned in the first part, knowing your target audience and value propositions will help you refine your product experience as well as market positioning so that you can market your product to the right people.

 dbdiagram.io: A quick and simple free tool to draw your database relationship diagrams designed for Developers & Data Analysts